 Simple English definitions for legal terms

-Read a random definition: Civil Rights Act of 1964
+Read a random definition: proof of will

 The Contracts Clause is a part of the U.S. Constitution that says states cannot make laws that break private contracts.
 However, if a state needs to regulate contracts for an important reason, they can do so as long as it is reasonable.
 This clause is also called the Contract Clause or Obligation of Contracts Clause.